databendlabs/openraft/README.md

 - **Openraft API is not stable yet**.
 Before `1.0.0`, an upgrade may contain incompatible changes.
   Check our [change-log](https://github.com/datafuselabs/openraft/blob/main/change-log.md).
 A commit message starts with a keyword to indicate the modification type of the commit:

+  - `DataChange:` on-disk data types changes, which may require manual upgrade.
   - `Change:` if it introduces incompatible changes.
   - `Feature:` if it introduces compatible non-breaking new features.
   - `Fix:` if it just fixes a bug.